-The increase in selling, general and administrative expenses during the three months ended March 31, 2013 was primarily due to legal matters, including expenses in connection with our settled lawsuit with our former chief financial officer and related NIH matter and patent filings and legal fees related to our products, as well as higher expenses associated with the preparation for our planned commercial launch of OMS302 in 2014.
+The increase in selling, general and administrative expenses during the three and six months ended June 30, 2013 was primarily due to legal matters, including expenses incurred in connection with the NIH matter and patent filings and legal fees related to our products, higher expenses associated with the preparation for our planned commercial launch of OMS302 in 2014, employee costs and non-cash rent expense associated with the amortization of our BMR lease incentives.
+For the six months ended June 30, 2013, the selling, general and administrative expenses also increased due to legal costs incurred in the first quarter of 2013 in connection with our settled lawsuit with our former chief financial officer.